sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/CreateSREWithTinyMAS.md

 Consequently, the function `[:getspacefct!]()` replies the collection of all the context as an singleton collection instance that is containing the default space.
 This function must reply a auto-synchronized collection.
-We use the [:collection3:] utility class, provided in the SARL API, for creating the synchronized collection.
+We use the [:concurrentdeque:] class, provided in the SARL API, for creating the synchronized collection.
-The first parameter of the [:synccoll:] function is the collection to synchronized, the second parameter is the object on from which the synchronization token will be obtained.

 The `[:getspacefct!](Class)` function is supposed to reply the existing spaces that were created by using the given type of space specification.